bensooter/SnortOnUbuntu/README.md

 **Administrator Accounts:** This guide assumes that you are logged into the system as a normal user, and will run all administrative commands with *sudo*.
 This helps to identify what commands require administrative credentials, and which do not.
 We will also create a non-privileged user named *snort* that will be used to run all applications when setting up services, following current best security practices.

 # Enabling OpenAppID
-If you are interested in adding OpenAppID support to Snort, please see this article on [Neil's blog](http://sublimerobots.com/2015/12/openappid-snort-2-9-8-x-on-ubuntu/).
+If you are interested in adding OpenAppID support to Snort, please see this article on [Noah's blog](http://sublimerobots.com/2015/12/openappid-snort-2-9-8-x-on-ubuntu/).
 For more information about OpenAppID, please see [Firing up OpenAppID](http://blog.snort.org/2014/03/firing-up-openappid.html).

 # Environment
 As stated above, this guide was written geared towards installing Snort as a virtual machine running on an VMware vSphere 3 hypervisor.
 The vSphere hypervisor is a free product from [VMware](http://www.vmware.com/products/vsphere-hypervisor/), and which I highly recommend for testing software due to the ability to create snapshots.
 If you choose to install Snort outside of a virtual machine, the steps below should be the same, except for a few VMware specific steps that should be fairly obvious once you’ve worked through this guide.